kitnil/awesome/README.md

 ## GDScript

+- [SealedBite](https://github.com/securas/SealedBite) - A game made for the 2019 Github GameOff Jam
 - [Godot_FPS_Tutorial](https://github.com/TwistedTwigleg/Godot_FPS_Tutorial) - A repository holding the completed Godot 3 FPS tutorial project
 - [godot-roguelike-tutorial](https://github.com/YeOldeDM/godot-roguelike-tutorial) - A devlog/tutorial series covering the creation of a roguelike, in the style of Dungeon Crawl Stone Soup, in the Godot engine.
 - [FreeRoamRoguelikeRacerPrototype](https://github.com/Zireael07/FreeRoamRoguelikeRacerPrototype) - A 3D free roam racer in a procedurally generated map